ollls/zio-tls-http/README.md

       new Response(this.code, this.headers, Some( Chunk.fromArray( json ))).contentType( ContentType.JSON)
     }

-## Logs:  Logs doesn't support log rotation at this moment.
+## Logs:  Logs don't support log rotation at this moment.
 Logs implemented with ZIO enironment and ZQueue.
 Currently there is only two logs: access and console.

 You can specify desired loglevel on server initialization.